freest-lang/freest-lang.github.io/getting started/linear-channels.md

   **two endpoints**.

 <!-- structured communication in channels through protocols -->
-We create **protocols** for these channels as to structure communication, using **session types**.
+We create **protocols** for channels to structure communication using **session types**.

-Imagine you want to create a situation of a client and a server of a `MathService`.
-The `MathService` protocol gives the client two options: either negate a number, or check if a number is zero.
+Imagine a server offering basic mathematical operations, governed by a protocol (or type) named `MathService`.
+The `MathService` type gives clients two options: either negate a number or test whether a number is zero.
 Textually, we'll describe it as:
 ```
 MathService =  Negate: send an Int, receive its negation